alexridvansky/Java-EPAM-HTP16-FinalWeb/README.md

 SecondHandCar - by a dream

+- Deployed on Heroku (see below).
+- Uses Cloudinary for storing photos.

 Users and roles:
 1. ROOT - system account, has rights to change role and status for every user, has access to both administrative and user's pages.
 2. MODERATORS - a group which members can block and unblock adverts.